Lower Kingswood: History

 The village was situated around the Brighton Road (now the A217) and the crossroads with Buckland Road/Smithy Lane, the centre being where the Fox On The Hill pub, now an Indian restaurant and takeaway, and the Church of the Wisdom of God are located.
 Before the upgrading of the A217 Brighton Road to a dual carriageway, there was a pond outside the pub, where horses would frequently stop to drink after climbing the hill and before progressing on to Reigate.

 The name “Lower Kingswood” dates back to the reign of King Henry VIII.
 Kingswood and lower Kingswood were the royal hunting woods.
 The Sportsman public house in Mogador was originally Henry’s hunting lodge.
 Henry had a palace on Nonsuch park “Nonsuch Palace” and the surrounding royal land stretched from Merton Abbey to Reigate.

 Transport

-The nearest railway stations are Tadworth, Kingswood and Reigate.
+The nearest railway stations are Reigate, Kingswood Railway Station and Redhill Railway Station.

 Buses travel along the A217, north to Epsom and Sutton and south to Reigate and Redhill.

 Lower Kingswood is situated very close to Junction 8 of the M25.

+Bus Transport is not the best, buses end at 7:45 coming south from Redhill and Reigate.